Immediate and secure debt collection during a phone conversation

 UPC Hungary Ltd. is a subsidiary of Netherlands-based Liberty Global plc.
 They are the largest provider of cable television, broadband internet, and traditional and digital telephony services in Hungary. www.upc.hu

 UPC Hungary was looking for a more efficient way to collect debts from customers with overdue payments.
 At the time, their debt collection process consisted of two phases.
-In the first phase, contact centre agents contacted customers via telephone, SMS, or email, to remind them of their overdue payments, and to agree on a payment plan (promise).
+In the first phase, contact center agents contacted customers via telephone, SMS, or email, to remind them of their overdue payments, and to agree on a payment plan (promise).
 The second phase consisted of the customer completing the payment (promise kept), the relevant debt being deleted from UPC Hungary’s system, and the provider’s services (if they had been restricted) being reactivated.
 The most frequent reply the company’s agents were receiving from their customers was that the customer would settle their accounts in person, by paying online, or by bank transfer or cheque.
 Promise Kept Rate KPI results, however, showed that most of these customers were not keeping their promises.
 As such they needed to be repeatedly called back, generating extra workload for UPC’s agents.
 Due to this, the company was looking for a proven way to merge the two debt collection phases, combining efficient communication with a fast payment method.

 1, if on-the-spot payments are to be successful, customers contacted primarily via telephone need to be able to pay during the subsequent conversation, regardless of the telephone device they are using.